Skip to main content

 5

-Ask your provider to test for Shiga toxin-producing E. coli, including O145, if you got sick after eating the blueberries
+Ask your provider to test for Shiga toxin-producing E. coli, including O145, if you got sick after eating the recalled berries

 6

-Save any remaining blueberries, the bag, and your receipt as evidence
+Save any remaining berries, the bag, and your receipt as evidence

 7